czhaoca/property-management-system/README.md

    npm run dev
    ```

+For more detailed setup instructions, please refer to `docs/development/setup_guide.md`.

 ## Contributing

 We welcome contributions to the Property Management System!
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on our code of conduct and the process for submitting pull requests.
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on our code of conduct, development process, and how to submit pull requests.

 ## License